Ectopic pregnancy: Pregnancy of unknown location

 In women with a pregnancy of unknown location, between 6% and 20% have an ectopic pregnancy.
 In cases of pregnancy of unknown location and a history of heavy bleeding, it has been estimated that approximately 6% have an underlying ectopic pregnancy.
-Between 30% and 47% of women with pregnancy of unknown location are ultimately diagnosed with an ongoing intrauterine pregnancy, whereof the majority (50–70%) will be found to have failed pregnancies where the location is never confirmed.
+Between 30% and 47% of women with pregnancy of unknown location are ultimately diagnosed with an ongoing intrauterine pregnancy, of which the majority (50–70%) will be found to have failed pregnancies where the location is never confirmed.